thadeu/binary-search-ruby-study/README.md

 LinearSearch.each_with_index:    15308.5 i/s - 65.28x  slower
 ```

-So, after run my benchmar, I discover that Array#bsearch native method is so good and many fastest than my implementations.
+So, after run my benchmark, I discover that Array#bsearch native method is so good and many fastest than my implementations.

 `BinarySearch.search` have a little performance than other implementations, using recursive algorithm and mid, high navigation, improve performance to search value in the tree.